GracianMaseko/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty: switches the current user to the user betty
+id: prints all the groups the current user is part of